C

 Using sprite layers

-A lot of platforms only support a relatively small amount of root layers, possibly only up to four.
+Hardware layer units typically only support a relatively small amount of root layers, for example four or five.
 If sprite hardware layer support is available, it's possible to use a sprite layer as a container for multiple smaller item or image layers.

 See also Framebuffer Requirements.